ShanaScogin/BayesPostEst/README.md

 # Tables of regression coefficients and other parameters

 `mcmcTab` generates a table summarizing the posterior distributions of all parameters contained in the model object.
 This table can then be used to summarize parameter quantities.
-The function can directly process objects created by the following packages: `R2jags`, `runjags`, `rjags`, `R2WinBUGS`, `MCMCpack`, `rstan`, `rstanarm`.
+The function can directly process objects created by the following packages: R2jags, runjags, rjags, R2WinBUGS, MCMCpack, rstan, rstanarm.
 This includes the following object classes: `jags`, `rjags`, `bugs`, `mcmc`, `mcmc.list`, `stanreg`, `stanfit`.
 By default, `mcmcTab` generates a dataframe with one row per parameter and columns containing the median, standard deviation, and 95% credible interval of each parameter's posterior distribution.

 ```{r}